Andrew Wyeth’s First Date With Christina Olson and Her World

 “She rules like a queen,” Wyeth once said.

 Wyeth met the Olsons on a date with Betsy James – July 12, 1939.
 He went to Betsy’s house, and she then drove him to the Olson farm.
-Betsy vaguely remembered the reason: She’d just learned to drive and wanted to go somewhere.
+Betsy vaguely remembered the reason: She later said she’d just learned to drive and wanted to go somewhere.
 She and Andrew married the next year.

-Years after meeting Christina Olson, Wyeth later said, she didn’t make much of an impression on him.
-The farmhouse did.
+Years after meeting Christina Olson, Wyeth later said, she didn’t make much of an impression on him at first.
+But the farmhouse did.
 The Olsons let him set up a studio in a room on the second floor.
 Looking out the window one day in 1948, Wyeth saw Christina Olson crawling in the field and got the inspiration for Christina’s World.

 He worked on the background for two months, while closely sketching Christina’s hair, body and hands.
 Betsy posed for the figure.
 “I worked on the hill for months, that brown grass, and kept thinking about her in her pink dress like a faded lobster shell I might find on the beach, crumpled,” he said.